 Pinterest Pin It Button For Images – this plugin adds a “Pin It” button to all your images to help visitors share specific images to Pinterest (which is essential for any aspiring beauty blogger).

-SumoMe – this is a highly customizable plugin for social sharing, content analytics and collecting emails.
-It’s really quite incredible.
-And unlike competitors, it’s lightweight and a breeze to use.
+OptinMonster – this is a highly customizable plugin for calls to action, managing user downloads (ie, recipe PDFs and giveaways), and collecting emails.
+And unlike competitors, it’s lightweight and a highly customizable.
 It’s also ridiculously effective.

 YARPP – this plugin will show a “related posts” box beneath your posts.
 It helps improve engagement and keeps people on your website.

 Outside of those, be very choosy about what plugins to add.
 Too many poorly written plugins can affect site performance and be more trouble than they are worth.

 Unless you are creating a public journal, your website is your audience and your audience is your website.